smariotti/TrophyHuntMod/TrophyHuntMod/README.md

   - This is an advanced version of the Trophy Hunt.
 Combat Difficulty is set to Very Hard, Resources drop at 2x rate and all Trophy-bearing enemies drop them 100% of the time.
 - **Trophy Saga**
   - This is a highly modified Trophy Hunt where many game mechanics are altered to speed up progression such as production building speeds, enemy drops, and crop growth times
+- **Culinary Saga**
+  - Trophy Saga game modifiers, but you score by creating one of each cooked food.
+- **Casual Saga**
+  - Trophy Saga game modifiers, but no time limit, no scoring, and no penalties.
+Free play!

 Available here: